JorgeFigueroa-1/nyc-schools-analysis/school_directory_exploration/readme.md

-# 🐍 Day 2 – Python Data Exploration
+# 🐍 Python Data Exploration

 Welcome to **Day 2**!
 Today’s task will give you hands-on practice with Python and Pandas, focusing on basic data cleaning, grouping, filtering, and visualization using a real-world dataset.